zer00d4y/writeups/CTF events/NahamCon CTF/NahamCon CTF 2024.md

 ### Warmups - Twine

 ***Google tells me that twine means: "strong thread or string consisting of two or more strands of hemp, cotton, or nylon twisted together."***

+Just read png with cat or open with text editor

 ![twine](https://github.com/zer00d4y/writeups/assets/128820441/a3cf89a6-c283-4b02-a27d-22df4868bbc1)